cartheur/ideal/README.md

 For the purposes of this course, let us take from these philosophical discussions that ontological knowledge is always pragmatical.
 That is to say, people or groups of people construct ontological knowledge, and this construction process is fundamentally influenced by their motivations.
 In contrast with traditional AI, designers of developmental agents do not encode the agent with presupposed ontological knowledge, because, if they did so, the agent's ontological knowledge would not be grounded in the agent's experiences and motivations (it would not be the agent's knowledge but the designer's knowledge).
 Instead, the developmental AI approach aims at designing agents capable of constructing their own ontological knowledge on the basis of their experiences interacting with the world and with reference to their own motivations.

 Let us also take from these philosphical discussions that entities of the world exist in the three-dimensional real space.
-This leads us to the conclusion that developmental agents should not only be sensitive to temporal regularities (as are our algorithms thus far), but also to spatial regularities; hence the key concept of Lesson 6:
+This leads us to the conclusion that developmental agents should not only be sensitive to temporal regularities (as are our algorithms thus far), but also to spatial regularities; hence the key concept of Section 6:

 `Spatio-temporal regularities of interaction lead to ontological knowledge of the world.`

 To design agents that can construct ontological knowledge from spatio-sequential regularities of interaction, we draw inspiration from natural organisms.
 Natural organisms generally have inborn brain structures that encode space, preparing them to detect and learn spatio-sequential regularities of interaction.
-We design the policy coupling of our agents by pulling lessons from these natural brain structures, which leads us to a biologically-inspired developmental cognitive architecture.
+We design the policy coupling of our agents by pulling sections from these natural brain structures, which leads us to a biologically-inspired developmental cognitive architecture.

 ## 6.2: Developmental cognitive architecture